MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ## WebView2 Runtime and Installer

-[Evergreen distribution mode][ConceptDistributionEvergreenMode] allows you to target or chain install the WebView2 Runtime onto your user's machine.
+Evergreen distribution mode allows you to target or chain-install the WebView2 Runtime onto your user's machine.
 The Evergreen WebView2 Runtime and installer has reached General Availability \(GA\).
+For more information, navigate to [Distribute a WebView2 app and the WebView2 Runtime][ConceptDistribution].

 ## Fixed version

-[Fixed version distribution mode][ConceptsDistributionFixedVersionMode] allows you to package the Microsoft Edge binaries inside your native application.
+Fixed version distribution mode allows you to package the Microsoft Edge binaries <!--(a specific version of the WebView2 Runtime)--> inside your native application.
 The Fixed Version has reached General Availability \(GA\).
+For more information, navigate to [Distribute a WebView2 app and the WebView2 Runtime][ConceptDistribution].

 ## General availability